-TL;DR – the quick answer on this is, no.
+TL;DR – if you need a the quick answer, then the answer is, no.

 There comes a time in every dog owner’s life when the question of breeding comes up.
 Perhaps you feel that your beautiful pooch would have the cutest puppies.
 Or maybe you’d like to give your family members a puppy of their own.